jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ![TESS_SVC_csv](https://github.com/user-attachments/assets/d16d9cea-c39d-4293-9c75-801b7da5950e)

 This file contains ~85,000 rows with well over 100 columns.
-Most of the data are numeric values describing physical parameters of stars, measurments describing observational conditions, or text fields helping to identify or denote various stars and data sources.
+Most of the data are numeric values describing physical parameters of stars, measurments describing observational conditions, or text fields helping to identify or denote various star types and data sources.

-In order to start working with the data, I decided to load the data into a dedicated MySQL database.
-First, a table was required to host the data:
+In order to start working with the data, I decided to load the data into a personal dedicated MySQL database.
+First, a table configured for only the most relevant fields was required:

 ```sql
 CREATE TABLE TESS_SVC_varchar_staging (